sudo apt -y install git

 All Git configuration settings are done globally, i.e. for the user in these steps.
 They may just as easily be configured at the repository level. |

-Install Ubuntu’s git package, of course.
+Install the git package, of course.

 Set your Git username.